 In baitcasts, bearings support the revolving spool.
 The spool is geared which means that a single round of handle leads to multiple revolutions of the spool.
 The number of revolutions varies with different baitcasts.

 Drag in baitcaster is located on the side and is used to regulate the tension on the wire.
-The tighter the drag, the harder for the fish to peel more line.
+The tighter the drag, the harder it for the fish to peel more lines.

 Similar to any car’s brake, the brake in this reel regulates the rotation of the spool when the line is cast.

 We have outlined for you the major differences that spincast vs baitcast has to offer.
 It basically comes down to your experience level and what you are hoping to get on your fishing adventure.